SustainabilityLEEDGreen BuildingSustainabilityEnvironmentalArchitecture

 Why Natural Stone and LEED Are a Natural Fit

-Natural stone is a fundamentally sustainable material: it requires no synthetic chemistry in production, lasts for centuries, is fully recyclable, and in many applications can contribute meaningfully to LEED certification under LEED v4 and LEED v4.1.
+Natural stone is a fundamentally sustainable material: it requires no synthetic chemistry in production, lasts for centuries (dramatically reducing replacement cycles), is fully recyclable, and in many applications can contribute meaningfully to LEED certification under LEED v4 and LEED v4.1.

 Relevant LEED Categories for Stone

-• MR Credit: Environmental Product Declarations (EPDs) — Requires manufacturers to have published EPDs conforming to ISO 14044 and EN 15804.
-Several Italian stone producers now publish EPDs.
+• MR Credit: Environmental Product Declarations (EPDs) — Earning this credit requires manufacturers to have published EPDs conforming to ISO 14044 and EN 15804.
+Several stone producers in Italy and Scandinavia now publish EPDs.
+Ask your supplier specifically whether they have an EPD for the stone you're purchasing.

-• MR Credit: Sourcing of Raw Materials — Stone quarried within 500 miles (800km) of the project site qualifies for regional sourcing credit.
+• MR Credit: Sourcing of Raw Materials — Stone quarried within 500 miles (800km) of the project site qualifies for regional sourcing credit, contributing to reduced transportation impact.
+Natural stone quarried locally or regionally can earn this credit straightforwardly.

-• MR Credit: Material Ingredient Reporting — Stone is a naturally pure material with no added chemicals and can typically comply without difficulty.
+• MR Credit: Material Ingredient Reporting — Stone is a naturally pure material with no added chemicals (in raw form) and can typically comply with material ingredient reporting requirements without difficulty.

 Indoor Environmental Quality (EQ): Low-Emitting Materials